JitenPalaparthi/volkswagen-golang-batch3/README.md

 tinyGo is the project, it uses LLVM.
 Tyny go is good for micro controllers and also wasm.

-## Keywords (15 of 25)
+## Keywords (20 of 25)

-break,case,const,continue,else,fallthrough,for,func,goto,if,import,package,range,switch,var
+break,case,const,continue,default,else,fallthrough,for,func,goto,if,import,map,package,range,return,struct,switch,type,var

 ## Builtin functions (14 of 18)